endocode/istio-tests/README.md

 ./scripts/cleanup-delete-clusters.sh
 ```

-NOTE: Don't forget to manually destroy the VM used for the load tests if you
+**NOTE: Don't forget to manually destroy the VM used for the load tests if you
-created one!
+created one!**

+---
 ---

 # Demo: Multicluster Istio - Gateway-Connected Clusters